patrickcrocker/micropcf-ci/README.md

-# cf-local-ci
+# forge-ci
-CI pipelines and tasks for CF Local
+CI pipelines and tasks for Forge